 It means that the starting of the engine is the biggest effort for a timing chain, for a chain to snap while driving on the motorway is almost rare!

 BMW’s are often driven hard, Why?
 Well because it’s a BMW and owners of them think it’s okay to do so without any thought or sympathy.

-These were brought in to keep the fleet market happy, who get rid of cars at 3-4 years old and 60k miles.
+These service intervals were brought in to keep the fleet market happy, who get rid of cars at 3-4 years old and 60k miles.
 If only 1 or 2 oil changes in that time, then maintenance costs are greatly reduced.

 However, oil that has done 15-18k miles has suffered a horrible amount of degradation, and its lubricating properties are pretty much shot.
 Fast forward 4 or 5 years and those timing chains end up getting stretched, jump a link, and the engine is goosed.
 Also, people not cooling the turbo (especially in diesels).

 “After a long run at speed, you pull into the service station and switch off the engine immediately.
 The oil that is around the bearings of the turbocharger stops moving and sits there.

 The turbo is at a high temperature, and that oil basically gets cooked.
 Some of it turns to solid carbon.
 Eventually, those lumps of carbon dislodge and move around the engine.
 You HOPE that they end up in the sump.
 However, they’ll also tend to get stuck in any really small pipe/nozzle – like the ones that spray the oil onto the timing chain to keep it lubricated, for example.
 Those block up, no oil on the timing chain, engine goosed again.
 I’ve never seen an N47 engine fail with excellent service history.”

 I recommend those people that have a BMW with the N47 engine to service it every 7,000 miles, chains need fresh oil to stay healthy, and so do turbos.